comcco02/simpleui/README.md

 Theme: What theme do we want for this project?

-Our chosen theme: Food Review - ConveyUr Cuisine...???
+Our chosen theme: Food Review - ConveyUr Cuisine
 - App is for complaing about your food (because robots arent good cooks :P)
 - Assuming that there is something wrong with the food after you get it